• Skip to primary navigation

 • ×

-Published 09/04/2014.
-Updated 09/16/2021
+Published 08/13/2022.
+Updated 08/13/2022

 Jump to Recipe

-What is wanjajeon?
+What is wanja jeon?

 Meatballs are called gogi wanja (고기완자) in Korean and used in many traditional dishes such as soups or hot pots.
-When they are egg-battered and pan-fried, they are called wanjajeon.
+When they are egg-battered and pan-fried, they are called wanja-jeon.
 To make jeon, the meatballs are gently pressed into mini patties.

 As a child growing up in Korea, I loved these little egg-battered meatballs.
 We called them by their funny nickname – dong-geu-rang-ddeng (동그랑떙), meaning “a round thing”.
 I know it’s hard to pronounce, but it is one of those words that makes you smile when said or heard.
 They were a favorite for packing in the school lunch boxes.
 Meat was a luxury in Korea back then, so it was always a special treat to have a few of these meatballs with a meal.

 To achieve a smooth texture, take extra time to finely chop the vegetables and mix all the ingredients very well by hand.
-The meat patties can be prepared ahead of time and pan-fried on the day of serving.
+You can use a mini chopper if available.

 The meat mixture in this recipe can also be used to make types of stuffed jeon such as kkaennip jeon.
 You can also stuff other vegetables such as chili peppers, zucchinis, and mushrooms.